 Because of this intricate professional arrangement, it can be challenging to figure out whether the at-fault driver’s personal insurance or the ridesharing service should cover the cost of injuries and damage.
 The driver and rideshare company will both try to shift the blame, which can be frustrating to deal with, especially if you are already suffering severe injuries.

 The company’s commercial policies will often only kick in after the at-fault driver’s personal insurance coverage has been exhausted.
 Additionally, the major insurance companies who cover businesses such as Uber and Lyft are experienced in handling accidents, and they can be ruthless yet shrewd in the process of delaying, denying or underpaying a claim to try to save the company money.
-Having an experienced rideshare accident lawyer on your side will make a big difference in how the insurance companies handle your claim.
+Having an experienced rideshare accident lawyer in Houston on your side will make a big difference in how the insurance companies handle your claim.

 Can I Sue Uber or Lyft for the Accident?